 The status of the two bores has been assessed in recent monitoring reviews such as the 2020 (SLR, 2021) and 2019 Annual Review (SLR, 2020b) using model results from SLR (2020a).
-Future annual reviews will continue to assess groundwater conditions within the unconsolidated material near the confluence of North Wambo Creek and Wollombi Brook, utilising data from the replacement bores and outputs from the revised groundwater model scheduled for completion in mid-2021.
+Future annual reviews will continue to assess groundwater conditions within the unconsolidated material near the confluence of North Wambo Creek and Wollombi Brook, utilising data from the replacement bores and outputs from the revised groundwater model that was utilised for the Modification 19 groundwater assessment (SLR, 2022).

-6.4.2 Investigation of Water Quality in P114
+6.4.2 Investigation of Water Quality near South Dam

-An investigation into the increased EC in shallow bore P114 has been initiated to further investigate the potential for impacts on this bore as a result of possible leakage from South Wambo Water Dam and potential remediation/mitigation measures.
+Investigations into the increased EC in shallow groundwater near South Dam were undertaken to further investigate the potential for impacts on this bore as a result of possible leakage from South Wambo Water Dam, and to evaluate potential remediation/mitigation measures.